 A writer only cares about the message without minding the format, the reader’s attention span, analytics, etc.

 Now, when we talk about SEO content writing, it’s blogging.
 Hence, to become an effective content writer, you need to know what it takes to run a blog.

-Regardless if you’re a non-native speaker or not, it doesn’t matter.
-You may be a native speaker, but you don’t have the high-income blogging skills, you’re still nothing.
+Whether you’re a non-native speaker or not, it doesn’t matter.
+You may be a native speaker but don’t have high-income blogging skills.
+You’re still nothing.

-The same thing for non-native speakers.
+The same thing happened to non-native speakers.
 Though your writing skills may not be top-tiered, you’re at an advantage when you know how to operate a website.